Why Choose Us

 Discretionary Trust

-• Sometimes certain circumstances mat make it difficult to ascertain how much money a beneficiary is going to need and when they are going to need it.
+- Sometimes certain circumstances mat make it difficult to ascertain how much money a beneficiary is going to need and when they are going to need it.
 This is particularly true when making provision for children or dependent relatives.
-This trust gives the Trustees to power to give varying amounts of money to a beneficiary as and when they need it.
+This trust gives flexibility to Trustees to distribute funds based on needs, to a beneficiary as and when they need it.

 Family Protection Trust